FerranC96/CoolAF/index.md

 ---
-title: Welcome!
+title: Welcome
 layout: home
-description: This is the description for the home page.
+description: To the place where we show the world the cool stuff we do!.
-date: 2019-03-28
+date: 2019-05-14
 show-date: false
 image-url: #
 image-alt: #